-Paul joined the Foundation as the Director of WASH in October 2015 and brings over 10 years’ experience in the global water and sanitation sector.
+Paul joined the Foundation as the Director of WASH in October 2015 and brings over 15 years’ experience in the global water and sanitation sector.
 Read more

 Paul’s experience to date has bridged both rural and urban programming and his strength is connecting people, ideas and finance in a strategic way.
-Prior to this, Paul worked at Water & Sanitation for the Urban Poor (WSUP) where he played a key role the development of the organisation over seven years, latterly as the Director for Partnerships & Development in charge of strategic partnerships and communications.
-A key part of this was a focus on the development of market-based solutions in WASH, with Paul playing a leading role the development of WSUP’s work in this area.
-Paul started his career at WaterAid where he spent over four years supporting their African, South Asian and Pacific programmes.
+Prior to this, Paul worked at Water & Sanitation for the Urban Poor (WSUP) where he played a key role in the development of the organisation over seven years, latterly as the Director for Partnerships & Development in charge of strategic partnerships and communications.
+A key part of this was a focus on the development of market-based solutions in WASH, with Paul playing a leading role in the development of WSUP’s work in this area.
+Paul started his career at WaterAid, where he spent over four years supporting their African, South Asian and Pacific programmes.

-Head of WASH programmes
+Head of WASH Programmes

 Prior to that, Sarah worked for Intelligent Giving, a website that assessed the transparency and reporting of the top 500 UK charities.